zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/global-configuration/command-line-arguments.md

    Requires :option:`-nginx-plus`

 	 - If the argument is set, but `nginx-plus` is set to false, the Ingress Controller will fail to start.

+.. option:: -ready-status

+ 	Enables the readiness endpoint "/nginx-ready".
+The endpoint returns a success code when NGINX has loaded all the config after the startup. (default true)

+.. option:: -ready-status-port

+	The HTTP port for the readiness endpoint.

+	Format: ``[1024 - 65535]`` (default 8081)

 ```